 These awards have two separate market triggers for vesting based upon either (i) the successful achievement of stepped target closing prices on a national securities exchange for 90 consecutive trading days later than 180 days after the Company's initial public offering for its common stock, or (ii) stepped target prices for a change in control transaction.
-In the event that neither of these market triggers are achieved by the specified timelines, such awards will terminate with respect to that portion of the shares.
-The expense recognized associated with these performance- and market- contingent awards was \$0.3 million of general and administrative expense during the year ended December 31, 2020, and \$5.2 million and \$0.5 million of general and administrative expense and research and development expense, respectively, for the year ended December 31, 2019.
-There was no expense recognized in the year ended December 31, 2021.
+The first of these market triggers has been met.
+In the event the second market trigger is not achieved by the specified timelines, such awards will terminate with respect to that portion of the shares.
+The expense recognized associated with these performance- and market- contingent awards was \$0.3 million of general and administrative expense during the year ended December 31, 2020.
+There was no expense recognized in the years ended December 31, 2022 and 2021.